 This User's Guide contains a set of eight exercises to familiarize HTDP users with some of the applications of this software.
 Also, Snay (1999) discusses the HTDP utility and its applications in considerable detail.
 Additional material on HTDP has been published by Snay (2003b), Pearson and Snay (2008), Pearson et al. (2010), Snay and Pearson (2011), Pearson and Snay (2013), and Snay et al. (2013).
-Moreover, the National Geodetic Survey maintains a log that summarizes modifications to HTDP in reverse chronological order.
+Moreover, the National Geodetic Survey maintains a log that summarizes modifications to HTDP in reverse chronological order (at https://geodesy.noaa.gov/TOOLS/Htdp/HTDP-log.pdf).